Beverley Knight

 After more than a decade in the music industry, Knight was appointed a Member of the Order of the British Empire in 2006 in recognition of her contribution to British music.
 In September 2005, Knight was made an honorary Doctor of Music by the University of Wolverhampton.
 After receiving a host of awards, including three MOBO Awards, Knight was presented with a Lifetime Achievement Award in 2004 at the Urban Music Awards in London.
 Knight supported Prince during The Earth Tour: 21 Nights in London and also performed at the concert after parties.

 In February 2008, Knight was flown to Los Angeles by Prince to perform at his prestigious post-Oscars party, at the singer's purple home, in front of and with A-list stars including Stevie Wonder.
 She received a standing ovation from stars including Quincy Jones, particularly for her rendition of "Rock Steady".

 Knight sang at the London 2012 Paralympic Opening Ceremony.
 The performance was praised, and a recorded version by Knight reached No. 101 on iTunes, her first charting single since "Soul Survivor" and highest since "Beautiful Night" in 2010 and 2009, respectively.
 In 2016, Knight released her eighth studio album, Soulsville.
 In 2019, Knight celebrated 25 years in music with the release of the live album BK25 which was recorded with the Leo Green Orchestra.
 Knight's ninth studio album, The Fifth Chapter, was released in October 2023.

 Knight has been nominated for two Laurence Olivier Awards for Best Actress in a Musical in 2015 and 2022 for her performances in Memphis and The Drifters Girl; she won in 2023, on her third nomination, the Best Supporting Actress in a Musical for Sylvia.
 Knight made her first foray into musical theatre in September 2013, replacing Heather Headley as Rachel Marron in The Bodyguard.
 In 2017, she made her pantomime debut at the Birmingham Hippodrome as the Fairy Godmother in Cinderella.

-In 2025, Knight will be portraying Rosetta Tharpe in the stage production Marie & Rosetta at the Rose Theatre in Kingston upon Thames and the Minerva Theatre in Chichester.
+In 2025, Knight portrayed Rosetta Tharpe in the stage production Marie & Rosetta at the Rose Theatre in Kingston upon Thames and the Minerva Theatre in Chichester.